A-BartKow/Azure-Project-Rebrickable/README.md

 The are two different data sources which have been used in this project:
 1. .csv files containing all master data for entities - further referred as `LEGO` data source
-2. .json files recieved from calling Rebrickable API containing user's specific LEGO collections - further referred as `Users` data source.
+2. .json files recieved from calling Rebrickable API containing user's specific LEGO collections - further referred as `Users` data source

 #### Azure services created for this phase